Crestron/CH5ShellUtilitiesCli/src/cli/export-assets/README.md

     yarn export:assets [options]
     npm run export:assets [options]

+You could use shortcut script `exp:a` with options:
+    ch5-shell-cli exp:a [options]

+You could use shortcut script `exp:a` with yarn and npm commands as the following:
+    yarn exp:a [options]
+    npm run exp:a [options]

+Options:
+    -h, --help,         Help for Exporting assets from the './app/project/assets/' folder -l, --list,         Prefix for list of file names --all               Select this option to export all the files

 Export the complete assets directory from './app/project/assets/' folder.
 To achieve this, use the below commands:
     ch5-shell-cli export:assets --all